facebook/watchman/website/_docs/troubleshooting.markdown

 ### kFSEventStreamEventFlagUserDropped

-OS X has a similar internal limit and behavior when that limit is exceeded.
+macOS has a similar internal limit and behavior when that limit is exceeded.
 If you're encountering a message like:

 ```